Cantera/cantera-website/pages/science/reactors/cvodes.rst

 How Does Cantera's Reactor Network Time Integration Feature Actually Work?
 ==========================================================================

-There's a great description of the science behind Cantera's reactor network simulation capabilities available on the Cantera website, `here <https://cantera.org/science/reactors/reactors.html>`__.
+A description of the science behind Cantera's reactor network simulation capabilities is available on the Cantera website, `here <https://cantera.org/science/reactors/reactors.html>`__.
 This section will go into more developer-oriented detail about how the last step, ``ReactorNet``'s `time integration methods <https://cantera.org/science/reactors/reactors.html#time-